Zkah999/assembly-temp-control/README.md

 # assembly-temp-control
-This is a program for temperature control with arduino ATmega2560 with the use of assembly language
+This is a program for temperature control for a greenhouse with arduino ATmega2560 with the use of assembly language

 For the temperature reading's it was used ADC's (ANALOG-TO-DIGITAL-CONVERTER), we didnt get the chance to use temperature sensors